-Leonid Shishkin, journalist by profession, began to organise private Russian art exhibitions abroad towards the end of the 1980s.
-His family owned gallery has grown into a successful business and is well recognised within the Russian and the International Association of Antique and Fine Art Dealers (ICAAD).
+Leonid Shishkin, journalist by profession, started organising p Russian art exhibitions in the country and abroad towards the end of the 1980s.
+His family run gallery has grown into a successful business and is well recognised within the Russian and the International Association of Antique and Fine Art Dealers (ICAAD).
 Equally, as a prominent buyer and seller with Sotheby’s and Christies for over 20 years, Leonid Shishkin has gained a reputation for his expertise in 20th Century Russian art.

 The portrait of Leonid Shishkin (on the left) is one of the last works painted by Dmitry Nalbandyan (1906–1993).
 There is this inscription at the bottom of the painting: "To Shishkin from D.Nalbandyan 1993."